Aaradhy-Sharma/CSD101/README.md

 - [**Assignment 9**](https://github.com/Aaradhy-Sharma/CSD101/tree/master/assignments/graded%20assignments/assignment%209)- Ninth graded assignment.
 Naming convections have been followed as before..

-- [**Assignment 10**](https://github.com/Aaradhy-Sharma/CSD101/tree/master/assignments/graded%20assignments/assignment%210) - Tenth graded assignment.
-NOT yet released.
+- [**Assignment 10**](https://github.com/Aaradhy-Sharma/CSD101/tree/master/assignments/graded%20assignments/assignment_10) - Tenth graded assignment.
+Naming convections have been followed as before.
 ## Feedback
 If you have any feedback, feel free to reach out to me on my [mail](mailto:as783@snu.edu.in)